haddocking/haddocking.github.io/education/HADDOCK-CASP-CAPRI-T70/index.md

 _Mol.
 Cell.
 Proteomics_, *9*, 1784-1794 (2010).
 Download the final author version <a href="http://igitur-archive.library.uu.nl/chem/2011-0314-200254/UUindex.html">here</a>.

-Throughout the tutorial, colored text will be used to refer to questions or instructions, Linux and/or Pymol commands.
+Throughout the tutorial, coloured text will be used to refer to questions or instructions, Linux and/or Pymol commands.

 <a class="prompt prompt-question">This is a question prompt: try answering